Webster's Unabridged Dictionary - Letter P - Page 144

 Puffingly (adv.)
 In a puffing manner; with vehement breathing or shortness of breath; with exaggerated praise.

 Puff-leg (n.)
+(Zool.)
 Any one of numerous species of beautiful humming birds of the genus Eriocnemis having large tufts of downy feathers on the legs.

 Puffy (a.)
-Swelled with air, or any soft matter; tumid with a soft substance; bloated; fleshy; as, a puffy tumor.
+Swelled with air, or any soft matter; tumid with a soft substance; bloated; fleshy; as, a puffy tumor. " A very stout, puffy man." -- Thackeray.

 Puffy (a.)
 Hence, inflated; bombastic; as, a puffy style.